Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood

 Video from CNN affiliate WPVI showed flames and a large cloud of smoke at the scene as several fire trucks responded to the incident.
 The fire is under control, Philadelphia Fire said in a post on X on Friday night.

+Philadelphia’s emergency management department said roads were closed in the area of Cottman and Bustleton avenues due to the “major incident.”

-Nearby, the Northeast Philadelphia Airport was closed for a brief time following the crash, but is now reopened, the airport told CNN.
+Nearby, the Northeast Philadelphia Airport was temporarily closed following the crash, but is now reopened, the airport told CNN.

 Across the street from the crash, Roosevelt Mall was evacuated, mall spokesperson Kristen Moore told CNN.
 There were no injuries or damage at the mall, she said.

-Pennsylvania Gov. Josh Shapiro said he has spoken with the Philadelphia mayor and is offering all Commonwealth resources as the emergency response unfolds.
-He was headed to the plane crash site on Friday night, Mayor Parker said, adding she has also spoken to Sen. John Fetterman and other federal officials.
+Pennsylvania Gov. Josh Shapiro said he is offering all Commonwealth resources as the emergency response unfolds.
+Sen. John Fetterman also wrote on social media that he was in touch with the Philadelphia mayor and awaiting further information.

+Sen. Dave McCormick said he is “closely monitoring the tragic situation,” adding that he has reached out to the mayor and local law enforcement to lend “full support.”

+Members of the state’s emergency management agency and transportation department are on the ground, along with 45 state troopers, Shapiro told reporters Friday night.
+The state’s environmental protection department is also making sure that hazardous materials “are addressed,” Shapiro said.

 ‘Big ball of flames in the sky’

-One witness who witnessed the crash was at his job when he saw “this big ball of flames in the sky,” he told CNN affiliate WPVI.
+One witness who saw the crash was at work when he noticed “this big ball of flames in the sky,” he told CNN affiliate WPVI.

 “I was right here at the job and all I could see is this big ball of flames in the sky.
 Literally, we heard a loud, loud bang.
 It shook the entire building, the whole building shook,” Mikey Littlejohn told WPVI.